License GuideSOC 39-5012

 Read more

-You'll take a two-part exam.
-The national section covers core cosmetology knowledge, hair, skin, nails, and safety practices.
-Your state then adds its own exam covering local regulations and licensing rules specific to your area.
+You'll take a two-part cosmetology exam.
+The national section tests your skills and knowledge across all states.
+The state-law section covers local regulations specific to where you're licensed.
 Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer both portions.
-You need to pass each section to earn your license.
-The national part typically runs 100 to 200 questions, while state exams vary in length depending on where you're licensed.
+You'll need to pass each section to earn your license.
+The exact passing score and question count vary by state, so check your state board's requirements before test day.

 Renewal